buddyboss/buddyboss-platform/src/bp-help/docs/01-getting-started/02-installing-buddyboss-theme.md

 (To be embedded once we upload it to Youtube...)

 ---
 Before installing BuddyBoss Theme, please make sure you have [bp_docs_link text="installed BuddyBoss Platform" slug="getting-started/installing-buddyboss-platform.md"] and [bp_docs_link text="purchased BuddyBoss Theme" slug="buddyboss-theme/purchasing.md"].
+[Click here](https://demos.buddyboss.com/platform-community/) for a demo of BuddyBoss Platform with BuddyBoss Theme.

 BuddyBoss Theme
 -------------------------------